anderkve/paraprof/README.md

 ## Visualization

-ParaProf automatically generates publication-ready plots:
+ParaProf has a system for automatically generating some simple plots to check the results of a run.

 ### Profile likelihood plots